momentohq/public-dev-docs/docs/topics/develop/sdks/php/index.md

 ## Requirements

-- A Momento api key is required; you can get one from the [Momento web console](https://console.gomomento.com/).
+- A Momento API key is required; you can get one from the [Momento web console](https://console.gomomento.com/).
 - At least PHP 8.0
 - The grpc PHP extension.
 See the [gRPC docs](https://github.com/grpc/grpc/blob/v1.54.0/src/php/README.md) section on installing the extension.